Did you know?

 If you were an impaired driver that was caught and arrested for driving while intoxicated, you will first appear before a judge at a first court appearance, which in Texas, is called an arraignment.
-The arraignment is where the charges will be formally read to you and your attorney from our firm.
+The arraignment is where the charges will be formally read to you and your DWI attorney.
 This will be the complaint filed by the district attorney.
 Evidence relating to your case will be revealed, and may include witness statements, lab test results, and police reports.
-With the representation of one of our attorneys from the Houston DWI Law Firm, you can be assured that all of this information and paperwork will be reviewed and scrutinized in preparation for your defense and in our effort to get your life back to normal.
-Contact the Houston DWI Law Firm today to speak with one of our experienced attorneys about your case and the probation process.
+With the representation of Mr. Martinez, our primary attorney from our Houston DWI law offices, you can be assured that all of this information and paperwork will be reviewed and scrutinized in preparation for your defense and in our effort to get your life back to normal.
+Contact our DWI law offices today to speak with Mr. Martinez, our most experienced DWI attorney, about your case and the probation process.

 Once the charges have been read to you, the judge will ask you for your plea.
 Without counsel a defendant in a DWI case may consider pleading guilty, in hopes that the case with go away with a fine or community service.
 Although this may take place on occasion, those unfamiliar with the law—and in particular with the proceedings in a DWI case—may agree to terms that have severe ramifications.
 If you received a DWI in Houston and have a Houston DWI attorney representing you, you have the advantage of a person whose been there before, knows how the system works, and is seeing that your rights are being protected, as well as looking out for your best interests.
 See more DWI information on our Blog.